Coconut Zucchini Muffins

 Zucchini and I have a complicated relationship.
 Coconut Zucchini Muffins are my coping mechanism.

 With zucchini, July is all romance.
 It’s been ages since we’ve been together, we can’t get enough of each other, and sappy violin music follows us everywhere we go.
 I’m in summer produce heaven.

 By August, zucchini gets clingy.
 It moves from occupying a small corner of my crisper to sprawling lawlessly all over the bottom shelf of my refrigerator and out onto the counter.
 What was once a good thing (the occasional summer veggie burrito or zucchini waffle) deteriorates into total squash mutiny, and I find myself struggling to find creative ways to deplete my supply.

-Coconut Zucchini Muffins are my new favorite way to eat up superfluous zucchini.
+Coconut Zucchini Muffins are my new favorite way to eat up superfluous zucchini (these Zucchini Carrot Muffins are a close second).
 For the most part, zucchini acts as a blank canvas in baked goods, and tropical, happy coconut is a perfect partner.
 These babies boast a coconut triple threat: healthy coconut oil for mega moisture, shredded coconut in the batter for natural sweetness, and toasted coconut on top for texture and crunch.

 A single batch of 12 Coconut Zucchini Muffins uses two full cups of shredded zucchini.
 We’re eating our veggies and putting a dent in the zucchini supply.
 High five!

 I also recently read that the coconut oil in this recipe is good for my hair.
 (Hello, I’m having seconds!)
 Applesauce provides even more healthy moisture, and whole-wheat flour adds fiber.
 This kind of good behavior is both a wonderful way to begin our morning and demands oodles of drippy glaze.
 Be generous.